 People from all over the world flock to see what is perhaps the most exciting racing event anywhere on the planet.
 The Grand National is over four miles long and the height of the fences legendary.
-They’ve caused more injuries to horses and jockeys alike than any other set of fences in the world and their reputation is well earned.
-The event is a real day out with racing fans getting dressed in their most flamboyant and expensive outfits, parading around and hoping to be picked as best dressed at the national.
+They’ve caused more than few injuries to jockeys over the years and their fearsome reputation is well earned.

 Perhaps one of the most colourful characters ever to have been seen at Aintree, and certainly one who fell foul of those legendary fences on a number of painful occasions, was the eccentric aristocrat Beltran de Osorio y Diez de Rivera.
 Beltran, or the “Iron” Duke of Albuquerque as he came to be known.